 Languages of Belgium

-The largest and the capital city of Belgium, Brussels is a fascinating city with stunning architecture, Town square, fascinating history that are visible in each street and alleyways.
+The largest and the capital city of Belgium, Brussels is a fascinating city with Stunning architecture, Town square, Long history that are visible in every street and alleyways.
 Brussels is the administrative center of Europe and home to the European Union.
-Brussels is home to some of the ﬁnest Beers, Chocolates, Waﬄes, Mussels, and Fries.
+Brussels is famous for it Beer, Chocolates, Waﬄes, Mussels, and Fries.

 Some of the attractions of Brussels include: